OctopusDeploy/blog/blog/2025-05/tpf/index.md

   - Continuous Delivery
 ---

-Everyone building deployment pipelines sees two revolutions.

-- The initial automation, implementing a modern build server and a deployment tool like Octopus Deploy.
-Doing that results in going from quarterly multi-hour deployments with frequent failures to 15 minute (or less) deployments every week with infrequent failures.
-- Implementing [something] to go from weekly deployments to daily deployments.
-The prevalent opinion is that [something] is implementing progressive delivery, canary deployments, blue/green deployments, or feature flags.
+We have seen thousands of customers go from quarterly multi-hour deployments with frequent failures to 15 minute (or less) deployments every week with infrequent failures after implementing Octopus Deploy.
+The next logical step is to go from weekly 15 minute (or less) deployments to daily zero-downtime deployments.
+The prevalent opinion is that is achieved by implementing canary or blue/green deployments.

-The problem to solve is **not** downtime.
+The primary problem to solve is **not** downtime.
 That is not what continuous delivery is about.
 [Continuous Delivery](https://continuousdelivery.com) focuses on getting changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, _safely and quickly_ in a _sustainable_ way.
+The code is _always_ in a deployable state, even in the face of teams of thousands of developers making changes on a daily basis.

-Applications that require daily deployments will generally have more than two developers working on them.
+Applications that require zero-downtime and (near) daily deployments typically have more than a couple of developers.
 There are multiple streams of work in flight.
+Be it bug fixes, new features, performance improvements, or security enhancements.
+Being able to continuously deliver changes from multiple developers is the primary problem to solve.
+By solving that, you'll also solve downtime (among other problems).

-Continuously delivering to production requires a fundamental change in how you _create and release functionality_ to your users.
+Continuously delivering changes, safely and quickly in a sustainable way, from multiple developers requires a fundamental change in how you _create and release functionality_ to your users.
 It requires TPF, [trunk based development](https://trunkbaseddevelopment.com/), [progressive delivery](https://octopus.com/blog/common-deployment-patterns-and-how-to-set-them-up-in-octopus), and [feature toggles](https://martinfowler.com/articles/feature-toggles.html).

 ## Coordinating multiple streams of work